UniversalGUI/UniversalGUI.github.io/api/api.md

 ___
 ##### ugui.helpers.sliderHandleColor()

+Run this if you want the slider handles to match the background color/gradient of the navigation bar.

 Since bootstrap-slider is a plugin and not officially a part of Bootstrap, Bootswatches don’t contain styles for them.
 So we dynamically set the styles to match the background color of the navigation bar.

 However you can pass in any color or gradient you want by using [ugui.helpers.sliderHandleGradient()](#ugui-helpers-sliderhandlegradient-gradient-) or [ugui.helpers.sliderHandleSolid(color)](#ugui-helpers-sliderhandlesolid-color-).

 * [View the source code of this function](http://ugui.io/docs/ugui.js-1.1.3.html#g02-range-slider)